 You can find this process in almost every indigenous culture.
 This ancient practice is more than likely the source of modern religion.
 You may know it as “creative visualization” or “guided meditation.”
 The Shamanic State of Consciousness is significant for several characteristics.
 While in SSC, you control when, where, and how long to travel.
 By setting the goal of their journey, they provide a level of freedom and control.

 We use this ancient technology in our blended learning process.
-The best way to learn is through personal instruction with drumming.
+Of course, the best way to learn is through personal instruction with drumming.
 However, many audio tools are acceptable.
 One source we recommend is the book and audiotape by Sandra Ingerman (3), Shamanic Journeying: A Beginner’s Guide.

 The process we call “Comparative Analysis” is a structured approach to comparative religious study.
 It reflects the six steps of the scientific process.
 These steps guide the process of comparing topics.
-The method provides consistent and accurate results.
+As a result, the method provides consistent and accurate results.

 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.